LuckyServ/l4d2_luckylock_server_install_public/README.md

 # Install Steps

+First of all, make sure your server is running **Ubuntu 18.04** or earlier.
+A L4D2 server on Ubuntu 19 is glitchy (you will see blood coming out of your screen when you shoot commons from far).

 ## 1) Installing Prerequisites

 Login as `root` on your server, put the script below in a file named `install_pre` and run it as a bash script: `bash install_pre`.